ConorRoberts1/computational_theory/README.md

   3. Identifies words with the highest number of leading zeros
 - The results demonstrate the probabilistic nature of finding hash patterns, showing why mining becomes exponentially harder as difficulty increases

+> **Note:** The `words.txt` file containing English words is required to run this task but is not included in the repository.
+You'll need to provide your own dictionary file with one word per line.

 ---

 ### 📍 Task 7: Turing Machines